Do probiotics have a link to skin health?

 Unique benefits of probiotics

 Probiotics are unique in their ability to rebalance and restore the skin microbiome.
 They are particularly effective against imbalances that can lead to conditions such as acne, eczema and premature skin ageing.
 By strengthening the skin’s barrier function, probiotics play a key role in preventing inflammation and preserving the skin’s youthful appearance.
+This is how Sérum Minéral 89 probiotic fractions (Vichy) works, by boosting the skin’s natural antioxidant defences.

-Synergy with other ingredients
+Possible synergy with other ingredients

-Restoring skin harmony
+Restoring the skin’s harmony

 Ultimately, the main aim of probiotics in skincare is to maintain and restore the skin’s natural harmony.
 They work to balance the skin’s microbiome, promoting a healthy complexion and reducing signs of skin imbalances such as redness, acne and dryness.
-This preventive and restorative approach differs from other active ingredients, which often target specific skin problems without necessarily addressing the overall balance of the skin microbiome.
+This preventive and restorative approach differs from other active ingredients which often target specific skin problems without necessarily addressing the overall balance of the skin microbiome.

 FAQ about probiotics